Severe SQL Injection Flaw Discovered In WordPress Plugin With Over 1 Million Installs

 Friends (Score:1)

-Little Bobby Tables (Score:2)
+Little Bobby Tables (Score:3)

 "...This happens due to improper input sanitization in the URL parameters"